-NSHAHS has a black and white printers on all three floors and the library for students to print assign-
+NSHAHS has a black and white printers on all three floors and the library for students to print assignments.

 Students are only permitted to print one copy of a class assignment at school.
-If multiple copies are override by the tech department with justification.
+If multiple copies are needed, open a tech support ticket to request an override by the tech department with justification.
 This may or may not be approved.
 Color copies need teacher approval and an open support ticket.